RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_lidars.md

       device_ip: 192.168.1.200     #The device ip address
       msop_port: 2000              #The mosp port of lidar,default is 6699
       difop_port: 2001             #The difop port of lidar, default is 7788
-      start_angle: 0               #The start angle of pointcloud area
+      start_angle: 0               #The start angle of point cloud area
-      end_angle: 360               #The end angle of pointcloud area
+      end_angle: 360               #The end angle of point cloud area
-      min_distance: 0.2            #The minimum distance of pointcloud area
+      min_distance: 0.2            #The minimum distance of point cloud area
-      max_distance: 200            #The maximum distance of pointcloud area
+      max_distance: 200            #The maximum distance of point cloud area
       use_lidar_clock: false       #True--Use the lidar clock as the message timestamp;False-- Use the system clock as the time stamp
       angle_path: /home/robosense/angle.csv  #The path of the angle calibration file.
 For latest version lidars, there is no need to use this file.
     ros:
       ros_recv_packets_topic: /right/rslidar_packets    #The topic which used to reveice lidar packets from ROS
       ros_send_packets_topic: /right/rslidar_packets    #The topic which used to send lidar packets through ROS
-      ros_send_points_topic: /right/rslidar_points      #The topic which used to send pointcloud through ROS
+      ros_send_point_cloud_topic: /right/rslidar_points      #The topic which used to send point cloud through ROS
     proto:
-      points_recv_port: 60027                     #The port number used for receiving pointcloud
+      point_cloud_recv_port: 60027                     #The port number used for receiving point cloud
-      points_send_port: 60027                     #The port number which the pointcloud will be send to
+      point_cloud_send_port: 60027                     #The port number which the point cloud will be send to
-      points_send_ip: 127.0.0.1                   #The ip address which the pointcloud will be send to
+      point_cloud_send_ip: 127.0.0.1                   #The ip address which the point cloud will be send to
       msop_recv_port: 60028                       #The port number used for receiving lidar msop packets
       difop_recv_port: 60029                      #The port number used for receiving lidar difop packets
       msop_send_port: 60028                       #The port number which the msop packets will be send to